mauriciabad/Langton_Ant_3D/README.md

 * **Speed Slider:** Amount of steps the ant will take per frame rendered.
 The more to the right, the faster the ant will go. **Note**: Extreme values might make your browser a bit slow. :snail:

-* **Steps Input:** Series of Rs (rights) and Ls (lefts).
+* **Steps Input:** Series of *R*s (rights) and *L*s (lefts).
 You can add or delete them as you like.
 The n-th letter refers to the direction the ant will take when it steps over the cube for the n-th time.
 So for example, *R L L R* would mean:

-    1.  the first time the ant steps over that cube, it turns to the *right*.
+    1)  the first time the ant steps over that cube, it turns to the *right*.

-    2. the second time it returns and steps over that same cube it will turn to the *left*.
+    2) the second time it returns and steps over that same cube it will turn to the *left*.

-    3. the third time it will turn to the *right*.
+    3) the third time it will turn to the *right*.

-    4. the fourth time it will turn to the *left*.
+    4) the fourth time it will turn to the *left*.

-    5. the fifth time the sequence would start over, so it would go *right*.
+    5) the fifth time the sequence would start over, so it would go *right*.

 Also, remember you can zoom and rotate the camera around! :camera: